Not everyone is aware of web crawling or how it influences user behavior on the internet.

-But why do we, as marketers, need to know about them?
+But why do you and your marketing team need to know about them?

-The reason is that a better understanding of how these bots work will give you insight into how to improve your website’s SEO, pushing it up the search results rankings.
+The reason is that a better understanding of how these web crawler bots work will give you insight into how to improve your website’s SEO, pushing it up the search results rankings.

 So how can you use a web crawler Google strategy to boost your SEO?

 While some people use robots.txt to block crawlers from crawling and indexing their page if you want to improve your SEO make sure you do not do this.

 If a web crawler can’t search your page and index it, it will not even show up in the search engine’s results, where no one will find it.